rwxrob/boost/README.md

 Contributors and project participants implicitly accept the [Developer Certificate of Authenticity (DCO)](DCO).

-"Beginner Boost" and "Boost" are legal trademarks of Robert S.
-Muhlestein but can be used freely to refer to the this project
-<https://github.com/rwxrob/boost> without limitation.
-To avoid potential
-developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.
+“Beginner Boost” and “Boost” are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the this project https://github.com/rwxrob/boost without limitation.
+To avoid potential developer confusion, intentionally using these trademarks to refer to other projects — free or proprietary — is prohibited.

 The reason for "no derivatives" CC requirement is to preserve the consistency of opinions throughout the content since attribution is